 Afternoon tea is quite possibly the most British of all institutions.
 But once in a while, an egg and cress sandwich and a scone need a little jazzing up.
-These are the current best afternoon teas in the city, from the traditional to the innovative, to the cosy and quirky – because an afternoon tea date on Valentine’s Day can be oh so romantic.
+These are the current best afternoon teas in London, from the traditional to the innovative to the quirky…

 The Best Afternoon Teas in London